5-Minute Read: Re-Write!

 Rewrite Rhythms to Tidy Up a Technical Passage

 I know the feeling.
 It's our job to drive our students to greater and greater levels of performance.
 So rewriting a difficult technical passage feels like cheating.
 But the truth is, some of our younger and weaker players are going to need more time and years to access those skills.
 So, when all else fails, rewrite.
-Take the example at left (click or tap for a larger view).
+Take this example.
 If you have a younger, weaker, or just too large a trumpet section to play such a passage precisely, then try simplifying the rhythms for some players.
 It certainly beats just cutting those players out and having them sit tacit!

 Cue an Important Line in Another Instrument